lucemhealth-archive/easy-jsonapi/README.md

 The gem that makes using [JSON:API](https://jsonapi.org/) ***EASY***!

-Ever wanted the benefits of using [JSONAPI](https://jsonapi.org/) without the learning curve of the 34-page [spec](https://jsonapi.org/format/)?
+Ever wanted the benefits of [JSONAPI](https://jsonapi.org/) without the learning curve of the 34-page [spec](https://jsonapi.org/format/)?
 Well, now you can!
-Introducing ***EASY-JSONAPI***, a fully-compliant, lightweight, and intuitive ruby gem that currently provides 3 main use cases:
+Introducing ***easy-jsonapi***, a fully-compliant, lightweight, and intuitive ruby gem that currently provides 3 main use cases:

-1. A middleware for filtering out non-compliant HTTP requests
+1. A `middleware` for filtering out non-compliant HTTP requests
-2. A parser to interact with requests in a typical Object-Oriented Fashion, providing convenient and efficient access to headers, query parameters, and document members.
+2. A `parser` to interact with requests in a typical Object-Oriented Fashion, providing convenient and efficient access to headers, query parameters, and document members.
-3. A validator to check your serialized responses for [JSONAPI](https://jsonapi.org/) compliance.
+3. A `validator` to check your serialized responses for [JSONAPI](https://jsonapi.org/) compliance.

 With its only gem dependency being [Oj](https://github.com/ohler55/oj), ***easy-jsonapi*** is a lightweight, dependable tool, featuring comprehensive error messages and over 500 unit tests allowing developers to spend less time debugging and more time creating.